ViennaRNA/drtransformer/README.md

   ~$ conda install drtransformer
 ```

-**Important:** Note that there is an issue when using ViennaRNA versions < 2.6.4,
+**Important:** Note that there is an issue when using [ViennaRNA] versions < 2.6.4,
-and also when the viennarna library is installed directly with pip.
-We recommend
+and also when the 'viennarna' library is installed directly with pip.
+As the
-to install viennarna via conda.
+latter is a known issue, it will likely be fixed by the time you are reading
+this.

 ### Testing/Contributing
 To install the latest development version of DrTransformer, clone the